viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 ## Alternative Option: Configure Viam Labs speech module

-As an alternate option for adding an AI speech integration to your robot, [the Viam Registry](https://app.viam.com/registry) provides [the `speech` module](https://app.viam.com/module/viam-labs/speech) as a [modular resource](/extend/modular-resources).
+As an alternate option for adding an AI speech integration to your robot, [the Viam Registry](https://app.viam.com/registry) provides [the `speech` module](https://app.viam.com/module/viam-labs/speech), a modular [service](/services/) providing text-to-speech (TTS) and speech-to-text(STT) capabilities for robots running on the Viam platform.
 Usage is documented on [Viam Lab's GitHub](https://github.com/viam-labs/speech).

-First, configure the Viam labs speech module to configure the `viam-labs:service:speech` modular [service](/services/) providing text-to-speech (TTS) and speech-to-text(STT) capabilities for robots running on the Viam platform.

 ### Configuration